glynawe/Vanilla/vanilla.md

 A procedure type may only be used as the type of a parameter or as the target of a reference type.

-An *abstract type* must be defined before it can be used in a module, either by a type definition or a functor type equivalence.
+An *opaque type* is a type whose definition is not yet given.
+An opaque type can be used in an interface to denote an abstract type or generic type parameter, or in a module to allow a record type to contain references to itself.
+An opaque type must be defined before it can be used in a module, either by a full type definition or a functor type constraint.

 # Procedures